AlphaMoonbaseBerlin/TD_Pip/README.md

 ## TD_UV
-Implements the UV-PackageManager https://github.com/astral-sh/uv

-No manual isnatllation required but it does either use the gobal installed UV or downloads and prepares a UV-Installation on demand.
+Implements the UV-PackageManager https://github.com/astral-sh/uv No manual isnatllation required but it does either use the gobal installed UV or downloads and prepares a UV-Installation on demand.

+## TD_CONDA
+Hands off installer for conda.
+Can be used to install and run subprocesses that require many dependencies.
+In genera the heaviest solution in this repo.